thegreenwebfoundation/green-cost-explorer/README.md

 If you work in technology, it's reasonable to think that you have some respect for science.

-And if you have some respect for science, then you'll understand why spending a significant of your monthly AWS bills on fossil fuel powered infrastructure isn't a thing we can afford to do anymore.
+And if you have some respect for science, then you'll understand why spending a significant chunk of your monthly AWS bills on fossil fuel powered infrastructure isn't a thing we can afford to do anymore.

 Because Amazon provide a helpful breakdown of which [regions you use run on what they refer to as sustainable power, and which ones do not][1], and [because they provide a cost-explorer tool][2], you combine this information to get an idea of where you might be spending money on fossil fuels without realising.